cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **National Transit Database ([NTD](https://www.transit.dot.gov/ntd))**: Created by Congress and housed within the Federal Transit Administration (FTA), the NTD is the nation’s primary source for data and statistics for American public transit systems.
 Any agency receiving FTA grant funding is required to submit data to the NTD, which Congress uses to apportion funding each year.

-<a name="nfc">**Near-field communication (NFC)**: Short-range, wireless technology that enables communication between two NFC-enabled devices when held close to one another.
-Contactless payment cards, smartphones, point-of-sale terminals, and transit [fare validators](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.b666mf182h1y) are all equipped with NFC chips, enabling users to tap to pay.
+<a name="nfc"></a>**Near-field communication (NFC)**: Short-range, wireless technology that enables communication between two NFC-enabled devices when held close to one another.
+Contactless payment cards, smartphones, point-of-sale terminals, and transit [fare validators](#fare-validator) are all equipped with NFC chips, enabling users to tap to pay.

-<a name="open-loop">**Open-loop payment**: A form of payment that, like credit and debit cards, is accepted by most merchants or transit providers who accept non-cash payments.
-This stands in contrast to [closed-loop payments](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.qsw1v8ckfhqy), which, like a local or regional fare card (e.g., Clipper), are only accepted by one provider or small group of providers.
+<a name="open-loop"></a>**Open-loop payment**: A form of payment that, like credit and debit cards, is accepted by most merchants or transit providers who accept non-cash payments.
+This stands in contrast to [closed-loop payments](#closed-loop), which, like a local or regional fare card (e.g., Clipper), are only accepted by one provider or small group of providers.

-<a name="payment-processor">**Payment processor**: Back-end service that transmits fares from riders’ bank cards and smart devices to a transit provider’s bank account.
+<a name="payment-processor"></a>**Payment processor**: Back-end service that transmits fares from riders’ bank cards and smart devices to a transit provider’s bank account.

 **Procurement**: The act of purchasing goods or services by a government agency.

-<a name="transit-agency">**Public transit agency**: Publicly funded entity that plans transit service.
-Several [transit operators](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.v884h4jhidkb) may provide transit service under one agency.
+<a name="transit-agency"></a>**Public transit agency**: Publicly funded entity that plans transit service.
+Several [transit operators](#transit-operator) may provide transit service under one agency.

 <a name="transit-operator"></a>**Public transit operator**: A public or private entity responsible for the day-to-day operations of transit service.
 Both large agencies and small private companies can be transit operators.

-**Public transit provider**: Any provider of transit services (includes [transit operators](#public-transit-operator) and [transit agencies](https://docs.google.com/document/d/1kAZPL-fh56OoDPDS3jtsVggYpFMtbqS2tZ9JE3XTo6k/edit?ts=60106261#bookmark=id.o2m6n0uen769)).
+**Public transit provider**: Any provider of transit services (includes [transit operators](#public-transit-operator) and [transit agencies](#transit-agency)).

 **Real-time data**: Streaming live data that identifies where transit vehicles are.
 This is a general term and can refer to any format.